dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 What went wrong?

-Although the three quantities seem to contain three dimensions, the three dimensional combinations actually used—force (MLT−2), mass (M), and acceleration (LT−2)—can be constructed from just two dimensions.
+Although the three quantities seem to contain three dimensions, the three dimensional combinations actually used — force (MLT−2), mass (M), and acceleration (LT−2) — can be constructed from just two dimensions.
 For example, we can construct them from mass and acceleration.

 But acceleration is not a fundamental dimension, so how can we use it?